FaustoS88/MultiLanguage-RAG-Agent/README.md

 - Context7 for providing the optimized documentation endpoints.
 - Pydantic‑AI for the agent and tool framework.
 - LangGraph for the orchestration engine powering the optional multi‑agent workflow.
+---

+## Contributing

+Contributions are welcome!
+Please open issues or submit pull requests for bug fixes, improvements, or new features.
+Before contributing, ensure your code follows the existing style and includes appropriate tests.
+By contributing, you agree that your contributions will be licensed under the MIT License.